5d Die 1

 Spec K30b, 'Double Frame Line at Left, Head Plate 5, Row 20/12'.

-Not clear in the scan, but the doubling of the frame line runs fully from top to bottom.
+Not very clear in the scan, but the doubling of the frame line runs fully from top to bottom.

 Priced as mounted mint by Gibbons in the latest edition, 2011, of QV Volume 1 at £325.